 - Two way trap doors

-Raccoons will eat almost anything because they eat both meat and plants.
+These animals will eat almost anything because they eat both meat and plants.

 Raccoon repellents don’t really work in any type of meaningful way.
-The very best deterrence method is usually making sure you don’t have any entry points.
+The very best deterrence control method is usually making sure you don’t have any entry points.
 If you are on this page, it is most likely too late to consider raccoon repellents.